json-schema-org/understanding-json-schema/source/reference/generic.rst

 should not be modified.
 It could be used to indicate that a ``PUT`` request that changes a value would result in a ``400 Bad Request`` response. ``writeOnly`` indicates that a value may be set, but will remain hidden.
-In could be used to indicate you can set a value with a ``PUT`` request, but it would not be included when retrieving that record with a ``GET`` request.
+It could be used to indicate you can set a value with a ``PUT`` request, but it would not be included when retrieving that record with a ``GET`` request.